AlfrescoArchive/alfresco-dbp-deployment/README.md

 ***Notes***

 Because some of our modules pass headers bigger than 4k we had to increase the default value of the proxy buffer size for nginx.
-We also enable the CORS header for the applications that need it trough the Ingress Rule.
+We also enable the CORS header for the applications that need it through the Ingress Rule.